sforest81/cn/source/publications/index.md

 **Submitted:**

+114\.
+Dong Zizhen, and **Lin Wang***, 2021: Quasi-biweekly oscillation over the western North Pacific in boreal winter and its influence on the North American temperature, *Journal of Climate*, submitted

+113\.
+Shen Xiaocen, **Lin Wang***, Scott Osprey, Steven C. Hardiman, Adam A. Scaife, and Ji Ma, 2021: The Life Cycle and Variability of Antarctic Sudden Stratospheric Warmings, *Journal of Climate*, submitted

+112\.
+Gong Hainan, Hongyin Xiao, Quanliang Chen, and **Lin Wang***, 2021: Impact of internal climate variability on wintertime surface air temperature trends over Eurasia in the CESM large ensemble, *Journal of Geophysical Research: Atmospheres*, submitted

+111\.
+Jiang Wenping*, Hainan Gong, Ping Huang, **Lin Wang**, Gang Huang, and Lisuo Hu, 2021: Biases and improvements of the ENSO- East Asian winter monsoon teleconnection in CMIP5 and CMIP6 models, *Climate Dynamics*, submitted

 110\.
 Hu Kaiming\*, Gang Huang\*, **Lin Wang**, and Renguang Wu, 2021: Asymmetric impact of El Niño and La Niña on southern China winter rainfall, *Climate Dynamics*, submitted

 109\.
 Hu Peng, Wen Chen, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2021: On the strengthening relationship between the tropical Asian summer monsoon onset and ENSO after the mid-1970s, *Climate Dynamics*, submitted